theAayushbajaj/NHL-Milestone-Project/src/ReadMeTask3and5.md

 4. `task5_q2_part_4`: This part finds the best xgboost model with gridsearch cross-validation and validates the best model.
 5. `task5_q3_part_1`: In this part, we use feature selection methods from sklearn to identify the optimal set of features.
 6. `task5_q3_part_2`: In this part, we use shap library to identify the optimal set of features.
+7. `task5_q3_part_3`: In this part, we tune the hyperparameters with the found optimal set of features.

 # Links for Experiment Tracking: